Yo! I just want to make it clear up top that you should not base your understanding of Tourette’s on my personal situation.

 Is there a physical sensation with the tics?

 Yes, it’s sort of a mental tension that briefly grips my mind, or specific muscles.
+That is the premonitory urge I mentioned before.
 I don’t always notice it if I’m not thinking about it, especially if it is a faster or smaller tic.
 I sort of divide them into faster bursts that I think of as tics, and slower waves that I think of as more like OCD compulsions.
 The compulsions are much more of an obvious thing to feel mentally, because they stick around for a lot longer.
-As examples, a tic might be something like a quick arm spasm, whereas a compulsion might be me repeatedly slapping my neck for a few minutes.
+As examples, a tic might be something like a quick arm spasm, whereas a compulsion might be me repeatedly flexing my fingers for a few minutes.

 It can also feel good to purposefully trigger them, which is known as “stimming,” short for stimulating.
 The idea is like purposefully stimulating the movement, in order to get the tension release feeling, even if the tension was relatively low.
 I use stimming to relatively control the timing of my tics during my act, I’ll talk more about that later.